uPortal-Attic/uportal-home/docs/widget-launch-button.md

 to provide additional context that is not communicated by the button's text alone.
 Aria-labels should be short and should include only the bare minimum text to communicate what the button does.
 For example:

-If your app's title is "Time and Absence" and your launch-button text is "Launch app," the best aria-label in this case would be "Launch Time and Absence app."
+If the app's title is "Time and Absence" and the launch-button text is "Launch app," the best aria-label in this case would be "Launch Time and Absence app."

 [Read more about how to use aria-labels effectively](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute).